enthought/envisage/docs/source/envisage_core_documentation/workbench.rst

      variable watches, stack information etc.

-In keeping with the Envisage philosophy of making code as reuseable as possible, the workbench plugin is just a thin layer over the PyFace Workbench widget to allow views, editors and perspectives to be contributed via plugins.
+In keeping with the Envisage philosophy of making code as reuseable as possible, the workbench plugin is just a thin layer over the Pyface Workbench widget to allow views, editors and perspectives to be contributed via plugins.